 How the Settlement Check Process Works

 Once an agreement has been reached or the court has issued an order of settlement, the defendant will be required to submit the settlement check within 60 days of the order.
-However, it is not uncommon for defendants to wait the maximum amount of time possible before sending their settlement checks.
+However, it is not uncommon for defendants to wait the maximum amount of time possible before sending their personal injury settlement checks.
 You will need to be prepared to sign a release form that details the terms and conditions of your settlement agreement and releases the defendant from any further liability for your damages.

 How Your Lawyer Distributes Settlement Funds